TimStraube/Alphazero/README.md

 # Alphazero implementation for the game battleship

-This program solved the game of battleship using alphazero.
+This program solved the game of battleship using alphazero and provides a web interface for playing.

 ## Battleship